 Companies House refers the property presented by a limited company as the security for a loan arrangement as a charge or a mortgage.
 The security must be registered with Companies House within 21 days from the date of the security was created.
 Delay in registration will lead to more expensive corrective actions for the company.

 The registration of the charge normally is actioned by the bank or the lender's agent.
-The registration involved completing the correct Companies House charges and mortgages forms for Scottish company and providing the certified copy of the legal documents evidencing the security for submission to Companies House Scotland.
+The registration involved completing the correct Companies House forms for registering a charge and providing the certified copy of the legal documents evidencing the security for submission to Companies House.

 Charges must be registered with Companies House

 Scottish companies must register the following charges with Companies House Scotland within statutory time limit.